ARTISANS

 A silvery kinetic art sculpture gently rotates above the water.
 A breeze creates soft clinking sounds and sets a thousand colorful aluminum tiles in motion.
 As the wind strengthens, the shimmering grid reveals the ghostly portrait of Theophilus Thompson, a 19th-century Frederick native considered the earliest documented African American chess expert in the United States.

-An Elusive Kinetic Portrait has been donated to Frederick Health Village where it is presently displayed
+An Elusive Kinetic Portrait was donated in 2023 by the Ausherman Family Foundation to Frederick Health Village where it is presently displayed.
+See below.

 For information about the artisans, please click on Marguerite de Messières and on Tsvetomir Naydenov and for their artwork done in collaboration, please click on Margot & Tsetso Artisans pictured below – Photo Bill Green – FNP)